Leighton O'Brien

-Leighton O'Brien (born March 14, 1976 in Tacoma, Washington) is an American soccer player who is serving as the Technical Director for the Pacific Northwest Soccer Club.
+Leighton O'Brien (born March 14, 1976) is an American soccer player who is serving as the Technical Director for the Pacific Northwest Soccer Club.

 O'Brien is noted most significantly for his tenure with the Seattle Sounders of the USL First Division, where the Tacoma native helped the Sounders claim the double, and as well as several other titles.
 Most of his personal achievements derived from his time with Seattle.
 In February, 2010 he was ranked 11th in the USL First Division Top 25 of the Decade, which announced a list of the best and most influential players of the previous decade.

 Career

 Youth and college

-He grew up in the Pacific Northwest, graduating from Federal Way High School in 1994.
+Born in Tacoma, Washington, O'Brien grew up in the Pacific Northwest, graduating from Federal Way High School in 1994.
 He played college soccer at the University of San Diego, redshirting his freshman season after an early season injury sidelined him.

 Professional

 O'Brien was drafted by the New England Revolution in the third round of the 1999 MLS College Draft.
 He never played for the Revs before being waived on March 31, 1999.
 On April 5, 1999, the San Jose Clash claimed O'Brien in the waiver draft.
 He spent most of the season on loan with MLS Pro-40 and only four games with the Clash first team before being released at the end of the season.
 In 2000, he signed with the San Diego Flash of the USL A-League.
 At some point, he also played for the Sacramento Knights of the World Indoor Soccer League.

 On April 30, 2001, Leighton signed with the Seattle Sounders, where he had a successful season by posting 11 goals and seven assists, All-League honors.
 Following the completion of the USL season, he signed with the Sacramento Knights of the World Indoor Soccer League for the remainder of their season.
 In 2002, the Sounders loaned him to the Clash.
 In 2002, he had another successful campaign with the Sounders where his 13 goals and 11 assists helped the Sounders claim the regular season championship.
 His efforts also earned him All-League recognition, Assist Leader honor, and was named the USL A-League MVP.
-He then signed on loan from the Sounders with the Milwaukee Wave of Major Indoor Soccer League for the 2002–2003 season.
-He played two winter indoor seasons, 2002–2003 and 2003–2004 with the Wave.
+He then signed on loan from the Sounders with the Milwaukee Wave of Major Indoor Soccer League for the 2002–03 season.
+He played two winter indoor seasons, 2002–03 and 2003–04 with the Wave.
 The Sounders signed O'Brien to a three-year contract before the 2003 season, but he played only three games in Seattle before moving on loan to Bodens BK in the Swedish Second Division.
 He played 23 games, scoring six goals and adding nine assists.
 In 2004, he returned to Boden for the 2004 season, but lost most of the season with a groin injury.
-On November 14, 2005, the Wave traded O'Brien's rights to the California Cougars in exchange for Pat White, but did not play for the Cougers.
+On November 14, 2005, the Wave traded O'Brien's rights to the California Cougars in exchange for Pat White, but did not play for the Cougars.